cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/preview-deployments.md

 Both **branches** and **tags** can be matched using the [glob format](https://en.wikipedia.org/wiki/Glob_(programming)) - so, for example, if you specify `feature*` as your branch name, we will create a Preview for any branch with the word "feature" in it.

+## Previews & database migrations

+Preview Deployments run database migrations if needed.
+As such, **please be sure that any database changes are backward-compatible**, as both the "live" application and the preview will be use the newly migrated database.

 ## Enabling and disabling Preview Deployments

 By default Preview Deployments are disabled.
 You can enable Preview Deployments via you Cloud 66 Dashboard: